ProjetPP/PPP-QuestionParsing-Grammatical/Hierarchy analysis.md

 >>> ex : “Which book do you prefer?” -> det(book, which)

 >>> ex: What debts did Qintex group leave?

+>>> not a problem because who analyze the question word before?

 >>> **predet - predeterminer**